bleroy/3d-junkyard/Docs/how-to-sell-decent-keyboards.md

    connector, it's necessary to solder it now because the connector may be inaccessible once the plate and switches have been assembled.
 1. Insert switches in the plate, verify pins are properly aligned.
-1. Carefully align the pins of the switches and bring the place and PCB together.
+1. Carefully align the pins of the switches and bring the plate and PCB together.
 1. Solder the switches.
 1. If there are console keys, solder the low-profile switches for them.
 1. Add the key caps.